JoshBrown0606/Computer-Science-Principles-Programming-How-I-Wish-It-Were-Taught/Lesson0.md

 Assembly language is very *low level*; it involves people providing instructions to directly manipulate data is on a computer's processor.
 Processors are not standardized between computers, meaning that different computers may require different assembly languages to be used.

 Standardized forms of instruction for computers are presented in the form of programming languages such as C, Javascript, Python, Rust, and more.

+Programming languages taught in AP Computer Science Principles vary based on the instructor.
+Javascript and Python and the most commonly taught languages, but I personally see Java as a good first programming language.
+However, the questions on the AP Computer